Canonical lifts and $\delta$-structures: Duality and algebraisation

 lifts the relative Verschiebung homomorphism.
 The dual of the relative Verschiebung is the relative Frobenius, and hence the dual of $v_{\wt{A}/W(S)}$

 defines a lift of the the relative Frobenius on the dual abelian scheme $\wt{A}^\vee$.

-\begin{coro} The canonical lift functor $A\mto \wt{A}$ is compatible with duality.
-That is, the canonical lift of the dual of $A$ is canonically isomorphic to the dual of the canonical lift of $A$. \end{coro} \begin{proof} By the uniqueness of theorem \ref{thm:can-lift}, it is enough to show that for an abelian scheme $A/S$, the dual $\wt{A}^\vee$ of the canonical lift admits a $\delta_{W(S)}$-structure compatible with its group structure.
+\begin{prop} The canonical lift functor $A\mto \wt{A}$ is compatible with duality.
+That is, there is a unique isomorphism $\wt{A}^\vee \isomto \wt{A^\vee}$ lifting the identity map on $A^\vee$. \end{prop} \begin{proof} By the uniqueness of theorem \ref{thm:can-lift}, it is enough to show that for an abelian scheme $A/S$, the dual $\wt{A}^\vee$ of the canonical lift admits a $\delta_{W(S)}$-structure compatible with its group structure.
 As the canonical lift and the dual are compatible with base change we may, as in the proof of theorem \ref{thm:can-lift}, assume that $S$ is a $p$-torsion free ind-affine sheaf.
 We now need only show that $\wt{A}^\vee$ admits a lift of the relative Frobenius which is compatible with its group structure, but by the remarks above we may take $\varphi_{\wt{A}^\vee/W(S)}:=v_{\wt{A}/W(S)}^\vee.$ \end{proof}